jjovcheva/fibre-assignment/README.md

 used to calculate the power spectra and bispectra (https://triumvirate.readthedocs.io/en/latest/index.html).

-Shell files, draft scripts, and incomplete scripts (e.g. ones used to improve on the nearest neighbour correction by reconstructing the galaxy distribution from line-of-sight displacements as described in https://doi.org/10.48550/arXiv.1609.01714) have been omitted for now.
+Shell files, draft scripts, and incomplete scripts (e.g. ones used to improve on the nearest neighbour correction by modelling the distribution of the line of sight displacements between resolved galaxies and statistically reconstructing the clustering, as described in https://doi.org/10.48550/arXiv.1609.01714) have been omitted for now.